-Meanwhile, mainstream media was fixated on the Mueller Investigation.
-I had no illusions the press would pay attention to my blog articles, even on an empty news day, but I was hoping I might spark something on social media.
-Customer support said tweet often, include pictures, and use hashtags… nothing.
-I was pretty sure it wasn’t my writing; it’s been a strength of mine since college.
+Meanwhile, mainstream media was fixated on the Mueller investigation.
+I had no illusions the press would pay attention to my blog articles, even on an empty news day, but I was hoping I might spark something on Twitter.
+Customer Support instructed: tweet often; include pictures; use hashtags… Nothing.

-Dr. Lee was also writing articles and granting interviews, but they were equally “ineffective” in generating media buzz.
-My frustration turned more and more toward the news media.
-The raging sea that is the Trump administration rolled on, damaging democratic institutions, diplomatic relationships, and long-term policy along the way, for reasons that can only be explained under the umbrella of Malignant Narcissism.
-Everything Mental Health Experts predicted was coming true.
+Dr. Lee was also writing articles and granting interviews, but they were equally ineffective in generating media buzz.
+My frustration turned more and more toward news outlets.
+The raging sea that was the Trump administration rolled on, damaging democratic institutions, diplomatic relationships and long-term policy for reasons that can only be explained by Malignant Narcissism.
+Everything Mental Health Experts had predicted was coming true.
 Even worse, it appeared we were helpless to stop it.

 In July 2019, reports surfaced that Donald Trump had approved a military strike on Iran, then pulled back the last minute.
 I started another article.
 “This breaking news, if true, should terrify everyone,” I wrote at the time.
 But the impeachment process was just getting underway and the incident was quickly forgotten.

 If by now the America people felt they were being jostled from crisis to crisis, it was no accident – not because Donald Trump was deliberately creating them, but because he was impulsive, reactionary, disorganized and selfish.
-There is no “method to Trump’s madness” – only madness.
-I always find it comical when reporters attempt to psychoanalyze the President.
-There’s a term in psychotherapy called “use of self.”
-We all know what’s going on in Donald Trump’s head because we’ve been living it for the last 4yrs!
-Does any of this feel strategic to you???
+There was no “method to Trump’s madness,” only madness.
+There’s a term in psychotherapy called “use of self…” We all knew what was going on in Trump’s head because we’d been living it for the last 3yrs!
+Did any of this feel strategic to you???

 The Fall of 2019 brought House impeachment hearings and, with it, a furious debate over how long the House should hold investigations.
 James Robenalt wrote an article for The Washington Post recounting the “drip, drip, drip” of revelations about Watergate.
 “In fact,” Robenalt recounted, “Bob Woodward and Carl Bernstein wrote relentlessly about the scandal [but] Americans were largely unmoved.”
-(Okay, maybe it’s not just me…) Meanwhile, I could see the political writing on the wall and churned out another article urging the House to “Hold All the President’s Men Accountable.”
+Meanwhile, I could see the political writing on the wall and churned out another article urging the House: “Hold All the President’s Men Accountable.”
 If Donald Trump was not impeached or at least sanctioned, I knew he would be even more dangerous than before.

 By this time, one of the most troubling events of Trump’s tenure had occurred.
 Without consulting his Secretary of State, Director of National Security, Director of Defense Intelligence, military leaders or allies, Trump unilaterally withdrew US Special Forces from northern Syria.
 The weight of this news was crushing.
 It felt almost personal.
-As I thought about all those Kurdish families and the betrayal they must have felt, I couldn’t help feeling I had personally let them down.
+As I thought about our country’s betrayal to thousands of Kurdish families, I felt I had personally let them down.

-Still nobody in the media stratosphere was addressing the “elephant in the room.”
+Still nobody in the media stratosphere was addressing the elephant in the room: Trump’s psychopathology.
 As impeachment shifted from the House to the Senate, I wrote my next article, “Impeachment: Right Idea, Wrong Remedy.”
-By now, I had come to the conclusion that the news media regarded removal from office under the 25th amendment as a non-starter and saw no point in even entertaining it.
-I, on the other hand, had a different take.
-While I knew Trump’s cabinet would never remove him from office, it was also unlikely the Senate would impeach him.
+By now, I had come to the conclusion that the news media regarded Trump’s removal from office under the 25th amendment as a political non-starter and saw no point in even entertaining it.
+I, on the other hand, had a different take: while I knew Trump’s cabinet would never remove him from office, it was also unlikely the Senate would impeach him.
 There was still value in discussing Trump’s mental health.
-Congress could install limits on Trump’s powers, as they ended up doing after he ordered the killing of Iran’s top General.
+Congress could install limits on Trump’s powers, as they ended up doing after he ordered the killing of Iran’s General Qasem Soleimani.
 Also, didn’t voters deserve to hear from mental health experts before going to the polls in November?

 Over the course of Trump’s presidency, news outlets solicited experts in law, national security, military service and, most recently of course, medicine.
 I was used to the stigma, even dismissal, of the mental health profession, but this was gut-punching.
 By now, Donald Trump’s mental instability was not only out in plain site, the country was reaping untold damage from it.
 Malignant Narcissism was the one common denominator.
 “Why,” I ruminated, “was Congress and the press still refusing to talk about it?”
 Was mental health held in such contempt that we didn’t even deserve a seat at the table?